About Thyroid Eye Disease

 Thyroid Eye Treatment Surgery by Dr. Prasad

-Before making a decision, you really need a personal evaluation with New York eyelid surgery specialist Dr. Amiya Prasad to determine what is the most appropriate procedure(s) for your specific case.
+Before making a decision, please consider having a personal evaluation with New York eyelid surgery specialist Dr. Amiya Prasad to determine what is the most appropriate procedure(s) for your specific case.

 Schedule An Appointment Today!